Volkswagen Group New Small Family platform

 The Volkswagen Group New Small Family platform (NSF) (also known as Typ AA or PQ12 platform) is a range of ultra-compact city cars manufactured by Volkswagen Group launched in late 2011, based on the Volkswagen up! concept cars shown at 2007's Frankfurt and Tokyo motor shows.
 Although the up! concept car had a rear-engine design, the NSF's platform is front-engined, according to reports, in order to reduce investment costs.
 The range will consist of a short wheelbase three-door hatchback and a five-door version.
-A hybrid version could also join the range.
+A hybrid version, as well as a subcompact crossover SUV, were touted to join the range but never did.
+The NSF Platform was offered with electric powertrains as E-Up, Citigo-e iQ and Mii Electric.